Abarnarajj/SEO-content-Rewritter-neural-Coders/README.md

 pip install -r requirements.txt
 ```
 ### 3. Installation of Ollama:
-Ollama is used for the content rewriting functionality in this project.
-To run the DeepSeek model, follow the steps below:
+Ollama is used for the content rewriting functionality in this project, utilizing the DeepSeek model.
+To set up Ollama, please follow the steps below:

-Visit the official Ollama website and follow the installation instructions for your operating system (Windows, macOS, or Linux).
+Visit the official [Ollama website](https://ollama.com/download) and follow the installation instructions specific to your operating system (Windows, macOS, or Linux).
-Alternatively, you can use the following command to install Ollama:
 ```bash
 ollama run deepseek-r1
 ```